 Making trades is not the only type of “action”.
 Instead you can begin researching new potentially profitable theories, brush up on support and resistance training, earn money to increase your starting capital or back-testing systems or strategies you think may have been profitable in the past.
 Although past results DO NOT equal future results, there is a lot of proof that strategies tend to perform the same if set-up correctly.

 Hope this clears this up.
-Remember to subscribe and comment below.
+Remember to subscribe and comment below and if you haven’t done so yet check out our starter trader 10,000 word guide.